NomanMunir/CPP_Module_08/Readme.md

 # CPP_Module_08

 This module introduces advanced C++ concepts with a focus on containers and algorithms.
-The module consists of three exercises, each designed to deepen your understanding and proficiency in C++.
+The module consists of three exercises, each designed to deepen understanding and proficiency in C++.

+## Containers and Algorithms

+### Containers
+Containers are data structures that store collections of objects.
+The C++ Standard Library provides several container classes, each optimized for specific types of operations.
+The most commonly used containers include:

+- **Vector**: A dynamic array that can grow in size.
+- **Deque**: A double-ended queue that allows fast insertion and deletion at both ends.
+- **List**: A doubly-linked list that allows fast insertion and deletion anywhere.
+- **Set**: A collection of unique elements, typically implemented as a binary search tree.
+- **Map**: A collection of key-value pairs, typically implemented as a binary search tree.
+- **Stack**: A container adapter that provides LIFO (last-in, first-out) access.
+- **Queue**: A container adapter that provides FIFO (first-in, first-out) access.

+### Algorithms
+Algorithms are functions provided by the C++ Standard Library that perform operations on containers.
+They are designed to be efficient and to work with any container that supports the necessary operations.
+Some common algorithms include:

+- **std::find**: Searches for an element in a range.
+- **std::sort**: Sorts elements in a range.
+- **std::reverse**: Reverses the order of elements in a range.
+- **std::copy**: Copies elements from one range to another.
+- **std::accumulate**: Sums up elements in a range.

+Using these containers and algorithms, you can write efficient and concise C++ code that handles a wide variety of data manipulation tasks.

 ## Exercise 00: easyfind

 ### Overview
-In this exercise, you will implement a template function `easyfind` that searches for the first occurrence of an integer in a given container.
+This exercise implements a template function `easyfind` that searches for the first occurrence of an integer in a given container.

 ### easyfind.hpp